textileio/community/docs/tutorials/react-native-buckets.md

 USER_API_KEY=textile-hub-user-group-key
 ```

 You can follow the instructions to generate a **User Group Key** and **Secret** here, [API Access](http://localhost:8000/hub/app-apis/#api-access).
-If you have already generated keys, you can list them by executing `tt keys ls`.
+If you have already generated keys, you can list them by executing `hub keys ls`.
 You'll add the values to your `.env` file on the right side of the equality sign.

 **Typescript**